 The Buddhist deities Vajravarahi and Marichi are strongly believed to have their origins in the Hindu deity Varahi.
 It is well explained in Devi Mahatmya in the context of the Shumbha-Nishumbha Vadh from the Markandeya Purana spiritual texts, the Matrikas Goddesses look like Shaktis from the bodies of the Gods.
 The scriptures believe that Varahi was made from Varaha.
 She has a boar form, holds a chakra (discus), and battles with a sword.
 After the fight described in the Purana, the Matrikas danced & drunk on their victim’s blood.

-Rath Yatra is the main festival here and celebrated with great devotion and Durga puja, Navratri, Vijya Dashmi, Kalabham festival are some others that are also celebrated.
+Rath Yatra is the main festival here and is celebrated with great devotion and Durga puja, Navratri, Vijya Dashmi, and Kalabham festivals are some others that are also celebrated.

 Almost daily people god fruit, milk, homemade sweets, etc. In the morning and evening, priests chant out Aarti and Slokhas accompanies by bells.

 Other Temple in Varanasi

 How to Reach

 - By Air: The nearby airport is in Allahabad and national flights are available till here.
 For international flights, Delhi is the nearest airport.

 - By Rail: Nearby railway station is Varanasi.
 Various trains ply directly from Delhi, Ahmedabad, Patna, and other main cities.